-One of the pleasures of living in Fayetteville is the opportunity to view the wildlife that thrives in the wooded hills in and around our City.
-Deer are particularly abundant in our area, and this can be both good and bad news for City residents.
-While we may enjoy catching glimpses of wild deer in our forests and parks, we are less enthusiastic about finding them in our back yards, devouring the landscaping.
+One of the pleasures of living in Fayetteville is the opportunity to view the wildlife that thrives in the wooded hills in and around our city.
+Deer are particularly abundant in our area, and this can be both good and bad news for residents.
+While we may enjoy catching glimpses of wild deer in our forests and parks, we are usually much less enthusiastic about finding them in our back yards, devouring the landscaping.

 The City's Animal Services Advisory Board has the following recommendations for an Integrated Pest Management approach to managing deer in your neighborhood.
 When used together, these methods can help us live alongside deer with minimum conflict.

 It is unlawful to bait and feed deer in Fayetteville under regulation 7.06 of the Arkansas Game and Fish Commission (AGFC).
 The regulation went into effect on April 25, 2019 and states: It is unlawful to place or deposit foodstuffs, scents, lures, grains, minerals, pelletized feed, or other materials for the purpose of hunting, attracting, or enticing wildlife for any reason inside the CWD Management Zone.
 Fayetteville lies within “Zone 1 Northwestern Arkansas.”